Spring 2022 Friday Ecology Seminars

 To join the mailing list for notifications and reminders of upcoming seminars, share your name and email address using our quick webform.
 Note: If you use Gmail and do not receive an email within a week of requesting to join, please check your Promotions tab and move any emails from us to your Primary tab.

-To access the seminars via Zoom, please use the same link and passcode each week; these will be available soon.
-Please do NOT share the link and passcode on social media.
+Signing up for the mailing list is your way to access the seminars via Zoom.
+We will use the same link and passcode each week.
+Please do NOT share the link and passcode on social media or elsewhere.
 Please note that all seminars will be recorded; student seminars will NOT be posted on YouTube, but all other seminars will be posted on our YouTube channel.

 Our seminars cover a wide range of topics that broadly relate to ecology and/or conservation issues.
 Often presentations are given by KU faculty, staff or students, but we also have talks by people at nearby colleges and universities, visitors to campus, or people in the region.
 Most of our talks are research-oriented, but this seminar series also has proven to be a good forum for sharing information about nonprofits and government agencies.
 We interpret "talks" broadly; some are polished presentations, while others are opportunities to discuss ideas or a tentative plan for a project.